-All classes have access to at least two internet linked PCs as well as use of the computer suite (in class 3), we are hoping to replace the computers with class laptops this year.
+All classes have access to our new set of class laptops this year.
 Children use the County Council's website, known as STARZ and other external sites under supervision.
 We follow the Cambridgeshire 'ACE' programme for teaching computing, which incudes internet safety.